 In a letter to parents, Mona Tobin, the Assistant Superintendent for Pupil Personnel Services for the school district, said, "Our foremost concern is the health and safety of our students and staff."

 Those with The New Interdisciplinary School in Yaphank informed families this week they will not be offering any in-person services this summer.

 "When you have a child with special needs, the education to continue throughout the year is so important because there is such regression of steps," said Kevin Anthony, whose 4-year-old son Colin attends The New Interdisciplinary School.

 Anthony said he believes his son has fallen so far behind in his therapy from not receiving in-person services throughout the past few months that he will have to continue special education for another year.

 Colin had been preparing to matriculate into a typical classroom before schools shut down.

-The Executive Director of The New Interdisciplinary School, Jay Silverstein, had previously said in a letter to parents that school officials are unable to offer in-person services this summer because the school had not received clear guidance from state agencies on how to operate in a safe way.
+The Executive Director of The New Interdisciplinary School, Jay Silverstein, said in a letter to parents that school officials are unable to offer in-person services this summer because the school had not received clear guidance from state agencies on how to operate in a safe way.